10 richest female tennis players in 2023

 Jessica Pegula has widely been characterised by the tennis fraternity as the “epitome of a late bloomer.”
 While it might have taken her around a decade to break into the top 100 of the WTA singles rankings, once she did, there was no looking back for her.
 In the past few years, Pegula has taken giant strides in the world of professional tennis in both the singles and the doubles categories.
 As of September 2023, Jessica Pegula is ranked third in the WTA singles rankings and sixth in the WTA doubles rankings.

 However, it is her mind-boggling net worth that has made Jessica Pegula the talk of the town.
-According to various reports, Jessica Pegula has a net worth of around USD 6.7 billion.
+According to various reports, Jessica Pegula has a net worth of around USD 6.7 billion (INR 55,562 crore approx.).
 While she earns around USD 10 million per year, according to a report by Forbes, and has a rich endorsement portfolio with brands like Adidas and Yonex on it, most of her wealth comes from her billionaire parents, Terry and Kim Pegula.
 For the uninitiated, the couple is the owner of the National Hockey League team Buffalo Sabres and the National Football League outfit Buffalo Bills.

 Serena Williams